SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_5702ae4e-7d8a-455f-a47b-ef64dd87c981_do_not_edit_manually.md

     - **Effort:** advanced

+??? abstract "Detect requests to Konni C2 servers"

+    This rule detects requests to Konni C2 servers.
+These patterns come from an analysis done in 2022, September.

+    - **Effort:** elementary

 ??? abstract "Download Files From Non-Legitimate TLDs"

     Detects file downloads from non-legitimate TLDs.
 Additional legitimates TLDs should be filtered according to the business habits.